How to Clean a Bedroom: Quick and Easy Guide

 For items that aren’t trash, you can set them aside in a box first and then organize them later.

-From there, you can dust the surfaces, make the bed, and sweep the floor.
+From there, you can dust the surfaces, making sure to dust and clean all furniture pieces, including lampshades, curtains, and light fixtures.
+Then, make the bed and sweep the floor.

 How to Dispose of Unwanted Stuff